Summer Olympics Events for You and Your Dog to Try

 - have a motivated owner or handler who also loves the sport

-- are at least 6 months of age
+- are at least six months of age

-“While people are competitive and want their dogs to do well, it is also a friendly group,” says Lundquist, who adds that no one is ever allowed to push or throw dogs into the water, and absolutely no abuse or negative behavior is tolerated.
+“While people are competitive and want their dogs to do well, it is also a friendly group,” says Lundquist, who adds that no one is ever allowed to push or throw dogs into the water.
+Absolutely no abuse or harmful behavior is tolerated.
 Everyone cheers each other’s new bests, and newcomers are welcomed and given assistance in working with their dogs.

 How Do I Get My Dog To Dock Dive?

 Your dog needs to be comfortable jumping into the water.
 You can encourage this by standing on the edge and throwing in one of your dog’s favorite toys for your dog to jump in to retrieve.
-At the beginning, it may be necessary for you to be in the water to provide encouragement for your dog to jump in.
+In the beginning, it may be necessary for you to be in the water to encourage your dog to jump in.